theusaf/blather-round-modder/DEVELOPMENT.md

 1. Clone the repository and navigate to the project directory.
 2. Install the project dependencies by running `npm install`.
 3. Start the development server by running `npm run dev`.
+4. Open your browser and navigate to `http://localhost:3000`.
+   - To set up the initial database, navigate to `http://localhost:3000/api/initialize`.